-Perth Concert Hall and Perth Theatre have been designed to be disability friendly.
-We have lifts to all levels, Induction Loops, FM Headsets and staff who are happy to help.
+Perth Concert Hall & Perth Theatre have been designed to be disability friendly.
+We have lifts to all levels, Assistive Listening, FM Headsets and friendly staff who are always happy to help.

-A trained team describes the action on stage to visually impaired patrons in the audience through either FM Headsets.
-Description will begin ten minutes prior to curtain up with scene setting and programme notes.
-Audio Description is available for certain performances only, please contact Box Office for dates and times.
+We have a trained team who describe the action on stage for our visually impaired patrons.
+Description begins ten minutes prior to curtain up with scene setting and programme notes.
+Audio Description is only available for certain performances, please contact the Ticketing Services team at Box Office for dates and times.

-These are an innovative way for the visually impaired patron to have the full theatre experience.
-Those attending the Audio Described performance have the opportunity to feel sets and costumes and have all the aspects of the production and staging described to them.
-Available on same dates as Audio Described performances, contact Jen Hoy to book your place.
+These are an innovative way for our visually impaired patrons to enjoy the full theatre experience.
+Those attending an Audio Described performance also have the opportunity to feel sets and costumes and have all the aspects of the production and staging described to them.
+Touch Tours are only available on the same dates as Audio Described performances.

 A talking version of our brochure is available.
 Please contact firstname.lastname@example.org

-For some of our performances we offer British Sign Language (BSL) Interpreted performances.
-Please contact Box Office who can advise dates and times for these performances and best seats to view the interpreter.
+Where possible, we offer British Sign Language (BSL) Interpreted performances.
+Please contact the Ticketing Services Team at Box Office who can advise dates and times for these performances and best seats to view the interpreter.